Terms of Business

 Your premium detailed in the policy will include IPT and/or in some instances VAT.
 Should the rates be amended by the Government your premium will be amended to reflect the change

-We aim to always provide our customers with a first class service; however we are aware that occasionally it is possible that we may fail to meet your expectations.
-If for any reason we have not met your expectations, let us know as soon as possible by calling our main office telephone 01603 626155 or write to Michelle Blazey, Compliance Manager, Hugh J. Boswell Limited, Carrow Hill, Norwich, NR1 2AH, (Direct Dial 01603 727657) or e-mail: email@example.com.
+We aim to always provide our customers with a first-class service; however, we are aware that occasionally we may fail to meet your expectations.
+If for any reason we have not met your expectations, let us know as soon as possible by calling our main office telephone 01603 626155 or write to Michelle Blazey, Compliance Manager, Hugh J. Boswell Limited, Carrow Hill, Norwich, NR1 2AH, (Direct Dial 01603 727657) or e-mail: firstname.lastname@example.org.

 If you are not happy with our response you may be eligible to refer your complaint to the Financial Ombudsman Service (FOS) for independent assessment and opinion.
 The FOS Consumer Helpline is 0800 023 4567 (free from a fixed line e.g. home or landline) or 0300 123 9123 (free for mobile users paying monthly charge to numbers starting 01 or 02).
 Alternatively, you can contact them at Financial Ombudsman Service, Exchange Tower, Harbour Exchange Square, London, E14 9SR. www.financial-ombudsman.org.uk

 A copy of our complaint’s procedure is available on request.